slaximus/archibus-automated-scheduler/README.md

 In your repository, assign a GitHub secret with the name: ARCHIBUS_SCHEDULING_ARGS.
 This secret will contain the necessary login credentials and scheduling parameters (username, password, building, etc.).

 3. **Schedule In-Office Days**
+Uncomment the repository's Github Action to start the scheduler.
+See instruction on modifying the cron job to match your in-office days.

 ## Secret Argument Details
 > [!WARNING]